 On occasion, we are required by government orders, regulations, or other legal requirements to block access to specified websites.
+We review these orders carefully to ensure that they are valid government orders authorized by law.
 To be clear, these are requests to block access to a website, not requests to remove user content.
-Again, we did not receive any requests from any government to remove user content during this reporting period.
-While we have not received blocking demands in the United States, we have received such demands in a handful of other countries.
-Generally, the blocking demands are issued because the websites are contrary to laws in those countries relating to child pornography, online gambling, or copyright.
+We did not receive any requests from any government to remove user content during this reporting period.

+Although we have not received blocking demands in the United States, we have received such demands in a handful of other countries.
+Generally, the blocking demands are issued because the websites are contrary to laws in those countries relating to online gambling, copyright, or child sexual abuse material.
+The government agencies that issue these blocking demands differ from country to country, and we comply with all such demands.